 As requested, this firm has performed a geophysical survey using the seismic refraction method for the above-referenced site.
 The purpose of this investigation was to assess the general seismic velocity characteristics of the underlying earth materials and to evaluate whether high velocity earth materials (non-rippable) are present which could possibly indicate areas of potential excavation difficulties, and also to aid in evaluating the subsurface structure and seismic velocity distribution.
-The local earth materials that surficially mantle the site have been mapped by Morton (2001) to consist of very old alluvial fan deposits (early Pleistocene age) comprised of well-indurated sand deposits, directly underlain by Cretaceous age granitic rocks (locally referred to as the Val Verde tonalite) consisting of a gray-weathering, relatively homogeneous, massive to wellfoliated, medium- to coarse-grained, biotite hornblende tonalite.
-As requested, the locations of the seismic survey lines have been approximated on a captured GoogleTM Earth image (GoogleTM Earth, 2013) which is presented as the Seismic Line Location Map, Plate 1, for reference.
+The underlying earth materials have been mapped (Morton, 2001) to consist of Cretaceous age granitic rocks (locally referred to as the Val Verde tonalite) comprised of a gray-weathering, relatively homogeneous, massive to well-foliated, medium- to coarse-grained, biotite hornblende tonalite.
+It is also possible that very old alluvial fan deposits (early Pleistocene age) comprised of well-indurated sand deposits, may be found locally mantling portions of the site.
+The locations of the survey lines have been approximated on a captured GoogleTM Earth image (GoogleTM Earth, 2013), in turn overlain by a topographic base map, which is presented as the Seismic Line Location Map, Plate 1, for reference.
 As authorized by you, the following services were performed during this study:

-- Review of available published and unpublished geologic/geophysical data in our files pertinent to the site. - Performing a geophysical survey by a State of California licensed Professional Geophysicist; to include seven seismic refraction traverses. - Preparation of this report, presenting our findings and conclusions with respect to the bedrock velocity characteristics and the expected excavation potentials.
+- > Review of available published and unpublished geologic/geophysical data in our files pertinent to the site. - Performing a geophysical survey by a State of California licensed Professional Geophysicist; to include six seismic refraction traverses. - Preparation of this report, presenting our findings and conclusions with respect to the bedrock velocity characteristics and the expected excavation potentials.